codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 If you have a hybrid environment, you can provision one or more hybrid runtimes in your Codefresh account.

+> If you have Hosted GitOps, to provision a hosted runtime, see [Provision a hosted runtime]({{site.baseurl}}/docs/runtime/hosted-runtime/#1-provision-hosted-runtime) in [Set up a hosted (Hosted GitOps) environment]({{site.baseurl}}/docs/runtime/hosted-runtime/).

 **Git providers and runtimes**
 Your Codefresh account is always linked to a specific Git provider.
-This is the Git provider you select when installing the first hybrid runtime in your Codefresh account.
-All hybrid runtimes in the same account use the same Git provider.
+This is the Git provider you select on installing the first runtime - hybrid or hosted - in your Codefresh account.
+All the hybrid runtimes in the same account use the same Git provider.
-If Bitbucker Server is your Git provider, you must select the specific server instance to associate with the runtime.
+If Bitbucker Server is your Git provider, you must also select the specific server instance to associate with the runtime.

 >To change the Git provider for your Codefresh account after installation, contact Codefresh support.

 **Hybrid runtime**
  The hybrid runtime comprises Argo CD components and Codefresh-specific components.
 The Argo CD components are derived from a fork of the Argo ecosystem, and do not correspond to the open-source versions available.

-> If you have Hosted GitOps, to provision a hosted runtime, see [Provision a hosted runtime]({{site.baseurl}}/docs/runtime/hosted-runtime/#1-provision-hosted-runtime) in [Set up a hosted (Hosted GitOps) environment]({{site.baseurl}}/docs/runtime/hosted-runtime/).

 There are two parts to installing a hybrid runtime:

 1. Installing the Codefresh CLI
 2. Installing the hybrid runtime from the CLI, either through the CLI wizard or via silent installation through the installation flags.
   The hybrid runtime is installed in a specific namespace on your cluster.
 You can install more runtimes on different clusters in your deployment.
   Every hybrid runtime installation makes commits to two Git repos:
   * Runtime install repo: The installation repo that manages the hybrid runtime itself with Argo CD.
 If the repo URL does not exist, the runtime creates it automatically.
   * Git Source repo: Created automatically during runtime installation.
 The repo where you store manifests for CI/CD resources such as pipelines and applications.

 See also [Codefresh architecture]({{site.baseurl}}/docs/getting-started/architecture).